Jacob-J-Nealy/FinacialTracker/README.md

 Each story has details for how I wanted to build an application intuitive, functional, and user-friendly experience.
 I'm excited to share how these User Stories guided the evolution of the application and brought the vision to life!

-- As a user, I would like a clean and simple home screen where I can easily Add Deposits, Make Payments, View the Ledger, and Exit the Application; so that I can quickly access the specific part of the tool I need without confusion, save time navigating, and manage my finances more efficiently.
+- Home Screen: As a user, I would like a clean and simple home screen where I can easily Add Deposits, Make Payments, View the Ledger, and Exit the Application; so that I can quickly access the specific part of the tool I need without confusion, save time navigating, and manage my finances more efficiently.

+- Exit: As a User I would a simple exit button on the home screen to close out the application when I am done with it.

-- As a user, I would like the Add Deposits option to prompt me for relevant information—such as date, amount, description, and vendor— and automatically store this data in a structured CSV file; so that I can maintain an organized digital record, easily retrieve and review my financial entries later, and ensure comprehensive tracking of all deposit activity over time..
+- Add Deposits Button: As a user, I would like the Add Deposits option to prompt me for relevant information—such as date, amount, description, and vendor—and automatically store this data in a structured CSV file; so that I can maintain an organized digital record, easily retrieve and review my financial entries later, and ensure comprehensive tracking of all deposit activity over time.

-- As a user, I would like the Make Payments option to ask me for my debit information and save it for later use so that I can have better ease of use long term.
+- Make Payment Option: As a User I would like the Make Payments option to be simple and easy to use so that I can input information with little user mistake and save it for later use so, I can have better ease of use long term.

-- As a user, I would a simple exit button on the home screen to close out the application when I am done with it

-- As a user, I would like a Ledger Option that displays all my newest entries first with the option to
-  * Display All Entries;
+- Ledger: As a User I would like a Ledger Option that displays all my newest entries first with the option to Display All Entries;
-  * Display Deposits Only;
-  * Display Payments Only;
-  * Display Reports: which allows me to run a custom search by specific attributes
+Display Deposits Only; Display Payments Only; and Display Reports which allows me to run a custom search by specific attributes.

+- Login: As a User I would like a simple login screen that ask me for my username and password to differentiate my transactions from another username so that I can be the only one to view my transactions

 ## Setup (Generated)
 Instructions on how to set up and run the project using IntelliJ IDEA.